TAJIKISTAN: Raid, torture, interrogations, fines, calendars destroyed

 The 10 detainees were eventually released after many hours of questioning, and have been threatened with prosecution for their exercise of freedom of religion and belief.
-The Russian citizen - who had a valid residence permit - was then summarily found guilty under Article 499, Part 1 of the Code of Administrative Offences ("violation by foreign citizens of the procedure for being in Tajikistan") and deported.
+The Russian citizen - who had a valid residence permit - was on 16 October fined 4,0000 Somonis (equivalent to about four months average wages) under Administrative Code Article 499, Part 1 ("Violation by foreign citizens of the procedure for being in Tajikistan") and deported on 30 October.

 "While Tukhtakhojayev was present, a few children under the age of 10 came in to the meeting to see their parents briefly," the human rights defender who wishes to remain anonymous for fear of state reprisals stated.
 "Tukhtakhojayev did not say anything during the meeting, but a few days later summoned the leaders of the religious community for questioning.
 He then forced them to write a statement explaining the reasons why the children were present in the meeting."

 The community was then under Administrative Code Article 474 ("Violation of the Religion Law") fined 7,700 Somonis, which is equivalent to almost eight months' average wage.
 The religious community itself also does not want to be named for fear of state reprisals.

 The regime through the Religion law and the Parental Responsibility Law imposes severe restrictions on freedom of religion and belief and related rights, such as the rights of the child and the freedoms of expression and association.
 This includes warning religious communities not to allow children to be at meetings for worship.